FDio/vpp/src/plugins/map/map_doc.md

     map params reassembly [ip4 | ip6] [lifetime <lifetime-ms>] [pool-size <pool-size>] [buffers <buffers>] [ht-ratio <ht-ratio>]

 lifetime:
 	The time in milliseconds a reassembly structure is considered valid.
 The longer, the more reliable is reassembly, but the more likely it is to exhaust the pool of reassembly structures.
 IPv4 standard suggests a lifetime of 15 seconds.
-IPv6 specifies a lifetime of 60 people.
+IPv6 specifies a lifetime of 60 seconds.
 Those values are not realistic for high-throughput cases.

 buffers:
 	The upper limit of buffers that are allowed to be cached.
 It can be used to protect against fragmentation attacks which would aim to exhaust the global buffers pool.